ecwu/ecwu.github.io.source/content/photography/outside-windowsill.md

 The window of my room is facing west.
 Clear view, not blockage.
 A perfect place for seeing the gorgeous sunset.

 I can’t really remember when and why I start taking photos from the window.
+Maybe because of the breathtaking scenery, or just some casual shots.
 But the first one I can find on my Instagram is taken in March 2014.
-That must be some breathtaking scenery.

 Haven’t thought about making it into a series or project since the beginning.
-But I have shot a lot of these since 2014 and I think it will be interesting to make it a series.
-Hope you enjoy it.
+But I have shot a lot of these since 2014 and I think it will be interesting to make it into a series.
+And this is the result, hope you enjoy it.

 Most of the photo I took was using my phone or iPad.
 All photos/video was published on my [Instagram](https://www.instagram.com/ecwuuuuu/).